|Laurie Hamen, J.D., President|

 Robert Callahan brings 10 years experience as a senior level administrator from three higher education institutions in Maine, Ohio, and New York.
 Callahan previously served as vice president for enrollment management at Thomas College in Maine, where the institution saw three years of record breaking enrollment under his leadership.

-Callahan spearheads the newly created division of enrollment management, providing vision and leadership for the departments of admissions, athletics, communications and marketing, and financial aid.
+Callahan spearheads the newly created division of enrollment and student services, providing vision and leadership for the departments of admissions, athletics, communications and marketing, student life, residence life and financial aid.
 Callahan is pursuing his Ph.D. from Northcentral University in Prescott, Ariz.
 He holds a Master of Science in business administration and a Bachelor of Science in marketing management from Thomas College.